ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 description: ""
 ---

-Our first cohort of the [rOpenSci Champions Program](/champions/) have finished the first phase of their training.
+Our first cohort of the [rOpenSci Champions Program](/champions/) has now completed the first phase of their training.
 In this article, we share the curriculum created for the champions, mentors, and applicants, and what we learned in this pilot.

 ## Training for the Champions